jam-py-v5/gnucash-2-web/README.md

 Installing this App
 -------------------

-Run it "as is" or replace sample.sqlite with yours.
+Run it "as is" or replace sample.sqlite with yours on Builder with pressing F4.
 Or, point Jam.py to your SQLite database somewhere on Builder/Project/Database, as per above.
 Full path to file is supported.
 A lot of options here.
 Did not try other databases like mysql tho.

 I will try to add more features to it.
 Like a Report.
 Or a Dash.

-The App is using sample database(s) from [gnucash-web](https://github.com/joshuabach/gnucash-web/).

 Cheers and thanks for visiting!